 - Swedes avoid arguing over sensitive topics, politics, and religion, especially with visitors.
 If a discussion of this kind begins, a Swede may quickly close the conversation.

 - It is important to be prompt in Sweden.
 Being late reflects disrespect or lack of concern for others other than oneself.

 - Swedish dishes include meat, seafood, dairy products, bread, vegetables, and fruits.
 They love their coffee and dairy.

 - Swedish meatballs are a traditional dish of the country.
 It is served with gravy, boiled potatoes, ad lingonberry jam.

 - You don’t take food home from restaurants in Sweden.

 - If you are lucky enough to be invited to someone’s home, it is expected to come bearing a gift.
 Flowers, liquor, wine, cake, or chocolates are appropriate gifts.
 You may also bring candy for the children.

 - Swedes adore their chocolates and sweets.
-Known for its sweet tooth, the country ranks as the fifth largest consumer of chocolates globally.
-The average Swede is reports to eat almost 15 pounds of chocolate each year.
-Considering they have one of the longest life expectancies is doesn’t seem to do much harm.
+Known for its sweet tooth, the country ranks globally as the fifth largest consumer of chocolates.
+The average Swede is reportedly eating almost 15 pounds of chocolate yearly.
+Considering they have one of the longest life expectancies, it doesn’t seem to do much harm.

 - Table manners are Continental — the fork is in the left hand and the knife in the right while eating.
 Use a knife and fork to eat all food, including sandwiches and pizza.